Kuki people: Lawm

 Lawm (a traditional type of youth club) was an institution in which boys and girls engaged in social activities for the benefit of the individual and the community.
 It was also another learning institution.
 Every Lawm has a Lawm-upa (a senior member), a To’llai-pao (an overseer or superintendent) and a Lawm-tangvo (assistant superintendent).
 Besides being a source of traditional learning, the institution of the Lawm also facilitated the transmission of both technical as well as practical knowledge to its members, especially with regard to particular methods of farming, hunting, fishing and sporting activities such as Kung–Kal (high jump, especially over a choice mithun), Ka’ng Ka’p, Ka’ngchoi Ka’p (top game), Suhtumkhawh (javelin throw using the heavy wooden implement for pounding-de-husking-paddy) and So’ngse (shot put).

 The Lawm was also a centre where young Kuki people learned discipline and social etiquette.
 After harvest season, the Lawm meet is celebrated with a Lawm-se’l and, as a commemoration, a pillar is erected.
 The event is accompanied by dance and drinking rice-beer, which sometimes continues for days and nights.

 Laws and government

 Governance

 With regard to governance, Semang (cabinet) is the annual assembly of a Kuki village community held at the Chief's residence represents the Inpi (Assembly).
 In such an assembly, the Chief and his Semang and Pachong (cabinet members and auxiliary of Inpi) and all the household heads of the village congregate to discuss and resolve matters relating to the village and the community.

 Religions

+Prior to conversion in the early 20th century to Christianity by Welsh Baptist missionaries, the Chin, Kuki, and Mizo peoples were animists; among their practices were ritual headhunting.
+Christian missionaries entered Manipur in the late 19th century but did not yet make inroads into the tribal areas.
+The victory of the British in Anglo-Kuki War of 1917–1919 opened up their mind of the Kukis to the Christian God of the British, who was thought of as the victor.
+This led them to rapidly convert to Christianity.
+Conversion to Christianity has transformed their ideas, mentality and social practices at the cost of their traditions and customs.
+The majority of Kukis are now Christians, with most belonging to Protestant denominations, especially Baptist.